Project Family Description in English, Español, عربى

 Class focus is on child development, health and safety, parenting, and routines.
 The class provides a supportive environment for parents with an infant to share stories, ask and answer questions, and learn from each other.

-Early Childhood “Tot” Classes
+Mixed-Age “Tot” Classes

 Who can attend?
 Arlington parents with children ages 18 months up to 5 years old (or before Kindergarten)